pastyman/alib-array/README.md

 * first - get first item of array, returns undefined if array empty.
 * last - get last item of array, returns undefined if array empty.
 * unique - returns items where prop of propName has a unique value.
+* match - returns array of items in array containing an object with props and values matching that of passed object.
+* find - returns first item in array containing an object with props and values matching that of passed object.
+* exclude - returns array of items in array containing an object with props and values not matching that of passed object.
+* update - updates first item in array containing an object with props and values matching that of passed object.
+* replace - replaces first item in array containing an object with props and values matching that of passed object.
+* insert - inserts an item into an array at passed index, if index is longer than array item is added to end of array.

 ## Install